magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-2.md

 *  Magento 2.4.2 is now compatible with **Composer 2.x**.
 We recommend that merchants migrate to Composer 2.x.
 Although you can install this release using Composer 1.x, Composer 1.x will soon reach end-of-life.
 For an overview of Composer 2.x features, see [Composer 2.0 is now available!](https://blog.packagist.com/composer-2-0-is-now-available/)

 The ability to configure a Magento installation to use a split database has been deprecated in this release.
-Merchants who currently use split database should start planning to move to a single database or use an alternative approach.
+Merchants who currently use split database should start planning to revert to or migrate to a single database or use an alternative approach.
 See the [Deprecation of split database functionality in Magento Commerce](https://community.magento.com/t5/Magento-DevBlog/Deprecation-of-split-database-functionality-in-Magento-Commerce/ba-p/465187) DevBlog post for an overview of this issue.
 See [Revert from a split database to a single database]({{ page.baseurl }}/config-guide/revert-split-database.html) for migration instructions.

 ### Performance enhancements